 - Practice coding by hand

 Coding interviews will be done on a whiteboard.
 Practice some of the questions with a whiteboard or pen and paper.

-You will have limited time to answer the coding question.
-It is important to solve it in a timely manner.
+You'll have limited time to answer coding questions.
+It’s important you solve them in a timely manner.
 If possible, have a mock interview with a friend to simulate the interview experience.

 - Practice data structures, algorithms, and complexity

-You should be able to discuss the big-O complexity of your approaches.
+You should be able to discuss the big-O complexity of your approaches with the interviewer.
 Don't forget to brush up on data structures like lists, arrays, hash tables, hash maps, stacks, queues, graphs, trees, heaps,sorts, searches, and traversals (BFS, DFS).
 Also, review recursion and iterative approaches.

 Behavioral Interview Preparation